SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 The basic structure is improve + safe + Transport systems

+Challenge: The term "transport system" is used in several subjects as biology, chemistry and transport of oil.
+This is solved by limiting the search with terms concerning land transport.

 ```Ceylon =
 TS=((("transport system*" AND ("safe*" OR "secure*" OR "risk*" OR "sustainab*" OR "access*" OR "reliabl*" OR "affordable*"))
 AND ("city" OR "cities" OR "urban" OR "municipalit*" OR "human settlement*" OR "town*" OR "neighborhood*" OR "village*"OR